 Alternative (spoken kindly): Okay, that’s enough crying about that.
 Time to be done.
 Let’s go___________ (read a book, or whatever your kid likes to do with you.)

-I have a pretty low tolerance for whining and tantrums and tears over things I deem ‘silly’ (towers getting knocked over, spilt milk, ya know.. toddler stuff).
+I have a pretty low tolerance for whining and tantrums and tears over spilt milk, figurative or literal.

-However, I recognize my tendency to push aside my kids’ feelings and especially as my 2 year old transitions out of toddler tantrums and into little kid age… I want her to know, it’s okay to cry.
+However, I recognize my tendency to push aside my kids’ feelings and especially as our kids have transitioned out of toddler tantrums and into little kid age… I want them to know, it’s okay to cry.

 Sometimes your feelings get hurt, or you feel embarrassed.
 Or someone doesn’t want to play with you.
-Or you work really hard on something, only to have it knocked over, figuratively or literally.
+Or you work really hard on something, only to have it knocked over or rejected.
 And sometimes, you cry about it.

 But, at some point, you have to be done crying over it and move on.